-4. With the wilate[®] vial held firmly on an even surface, quickly invert the solvent vial (with the Mix2Vial[TM] attached) and push the transparent plastic cannula end of the Mix2Vial[TM] firmly through the stopper of the wilate[®] vial (Fig. 3).
-The solvent will be drawn into the wilate[®] vial by vacuum.
+4. With the wilate® vial held firmly on an even surface, quickly invert the solvent vial (with the transfer device attached).
+Place the white part of the transfer device on top of the wilate® vial and press down until it snaps into the place (Fig. 3).
+Do not twist while attaching.
+The solvent will be drawn into the wilate® vial by vacuum.